datadrivers/terraform-provider-nexus/docs/resources/content_selector.md

 page_title: "Resource nexus_content_selector"
 subcategory: "Content"
 description: |-
   !> This resource is deprecated.
-Please use the data source "nexussecuritycontent_selector" instead.
+Please use the resource "nexussecuritycontent_selector" instead.
   Use this resource to create a Nexus Content Selector.
 ---
 # Resource nexus_content_selector
 !> This resource is deprecated.
-Please use the data source "nexus_security_content_selector" instead.
+Please use the resource "nexus_security_content_selector" instead.

 Use this resource to create a Nexus Content Selector.
 ## Example Usage